When Inventions Become Invisible

 The Default

 The technology is so universal, so embedded, so affordable that even those with the least can access it.
 Nobody thinks of it as a technology anymore.
 It is simply reality.
 This is the ALMA State.
-Every technology that reaches it receives a birth date.
+Every technology that reaches it receives a symbolic birth date, or more accurately, a birth window.

 The Birth Date